-Net expansion: In the context of Indicator 6.4.3, net expansion of forest management within the range (based on cumulative disturbance) refers to an increase in cumulative disturbed area.
+Net expansion: In the context of Indicator 6.4.5, net expansion of forest management within the range (based on cumulative disturbance) refers to an increase in cumulative disturbed area.
 In this context, it is possible to harvest an area of previously unharvested forest after a comparably-sized area of disturbed forest has returned to an undisturbed state (that is, after it has been restored).
 Harvesting within an existing cumulative disturbance footprint does not result in an expansion in disturbance.
 In these circumstances, the total area of disturbance would not increase and there would be no net expansion of forest management.
+(Source: FSC Canada Species at Risk Technical Expert Panel)

 Non-timber forest products (NTFP): All forest products other than timber derived from the Management Unit.
+(Source: FSC-STD-01-001 V5-0)

 Normative: In the context of normative requirements, they are the required elements to be demonstrated and met.
-Conversely, non-normative means elements are not required, but provide information, context and/or guidance to a concept such as an Intent box.
+Conversely, non-normative means elements are not required, but provide information, context and/or guidance to a concept such as an Intent Box.
 (Source: FSC Canada)

 Objective: The basic purpose laid down by The Organization for the forest enterprise, including the decision of policy and the choice of means for attaining the purpose.
 (Source: Based on F.C.
 Osmaston.
 1968.
 The Management of Forests.
 Hafner, New York; and D.R.

 Johnston, A.J.
 Grayson and R.T.
 Bradley.
 1967.
 Forest Planning.
 Faber & Faber, London) (FSC-STD-60-004 V1-0)

-Obligatory codes of practice: A manual or handbook or other source of technical instruction which The Organization must implement by law.
+Obligatory codes of practice: A manual or handbook or other source of technical instruction which The Organization^{} must implement by law.
+(Source: FSC-STD-01- 001 V5-0)